decentology/fast-floward-1/week2/day1/readMe.md

 2) Saves Time & Resources - If an amount <= 0 is deposited, we will save a ton of time by reverting the call immediately.
 3) Extra Layer of Security - We prevent harmful/malicious acts on our own Vaults.

+# Intro to DappStarter

+Before reading this section, make sure to watch the associated video above.
+This section will go over some terminology we use for things you'll encounter in DappStarter so it will make sense for upcoming days.

+## Action Cards

+Action cards are used to run transactions and scripts on the UI Harness.
+They each have different **widgets** inside them so we can pass parameters to our transactions and scripts.
+This can be very useful, because we no longer have to type out crazy json-formatted stuff into our command line.
+Instead, we can easily select accounts, insert numbers, etc.

+The action cards that have an orange Submit button on them send transactions to the blockchaiin.
+Action cards that have a green View button execute scripts.

+## Widgets

+**Widgets** are the places we can select parameters inside our **action cards**.
+There are two main types of widgets you should know:

+1) Account widgets - these widgets allow you to select an account.
+We can use these to select signers, recipients of a transfer, etc.

+2) Text widgets - these widgets allow us to type in numbers.
+We can use these to put in an amount, a price for our Kitty Items, etc.

+*Note*: in any text widgets that have an "Amount" label, you MUST use numbers that have a decimal.
+For example, if you want to input 30, you have to put 30.0.
+This is because "Amount" takes in Fixed numbers, not Integers.

 # Quests

 For day one, we have two quests: `W2Q1` and `W2Q2`.
 These quests will be pretty short because I know I'm throwing a lot at you today.